tpaau-17DB/coding-style/src/RUST.md

 #### Prefer Explicit Returns
 Use explicit returns.
 Implicit returns make the code **unreadable**.
-They are only fine when we are returning a value in single-line match arms:
+They are only fine when we are returning a value in single-line match arms, like so:
 ```rust
 fn check_condition(flag: bool) -> String {
     match flag {